 Think of everything you love about fall….the crisp air, the golden glow everything has, the smell of burning leaves, the sound of leaves blowing around….and then add your favorite kitty……and a wonderful guy who is willing to hold the slightly skittish kitty as you drive to the park….that was my perfect fall Saturday!

 Here was another popular artist at the Ames Art Fair.
 I loved her fantasy and did not get photos that do it justice, but check out her web site here.
 Do you want some sweet dragons or fairies for a child’s room?
-I may have to indulge in a mermaid piece myself when I start getting a more regular pay check!
+I may have to indulge in a mermaid piece myself one of these days!

 If you are bicycle rider or a RAGBRAI fan, you should check out her web site for more interesting glimpses of life.